Why Many Jews Reject “Jesus” As Israel’s Messiah

 “This name, Yeshu,” he said, “is a slur.
 It means ‘may his name be cursed and his memory blotted out.’
 It is used by non-believers . . . though sometimes they just call him Jesus.
 But those who know Him,” the man continued, “always call him Yeshua.”

 Jew-haters have for decades denied the holocaust ever happened.
 Today, a new strain of this centuries old hatred can be found in the hearts of those who self-righteously denounce the State of Israel.
-Some even delegitimize the Jews living there.
-They claim these Jews aren’t really Jews.
-And sadly, even among those identifying with Hebrew Roots, there exists (a minority, thank God) who see the State of Israel and its Jewish population as “illegitimate”, as “evil Zionists.”
-But I must remind them of what the Prophet Zechariah once wrote:
+Some even delegitimize the Jews who have returned from the diaspora to live there.
+The Jews now in the State of Israel, they claim, aren’t the biblical Jews.
+Even among those identifying themselves with Hebrew Roots, there exists (a minority, thank God!) who see the State of Israel and its Jewish population as “illegitimate”, as “evil Zionists.”
+But if those Jews are not the real biblical Jews, then God must have made a mistake.
+He must have allowed the wrong group of people to suffer persecution–at the hand of Rome, through the Catholic Crusades, the Russian Pogroms, Spanish Inquisition, and the Holocaust (just to name a few).
+But remember what Moses wrote.

 Zec 12:9-10 “And it shall be in that day, (when Yeshua returns) I will seek to destroy all the nations that come against Jerusalem.
 And I will pour on the house of David, and on those living in Jerusalem, the Spirit of grace and of prayers.
 And they shall look on Me, whom they have pierced, and they shall mourn for Him, as one mourns for an only son, and they shall be bitter over Him, like the bitterness over the first-born.”